 About / Contact

 Anjoli Roy (she/her) is a creative writer and high school English teacher in Honolulu, Hawaiʻi.
 Her ancestors are from India, Germany, England, and Ireland.
+She grew up in Pasadena, California, which is Tongva land.
 Anjoli has a BA in individualized study from NYU and an MA and PhD in English from the University of Hawaiʻi at Mānoa.
 She is a VONA/Voices of Our Nation Arts Foundation and a Jack Hazard fellow.

 Anjoli is the author of the chapbook, Enter the Navel: For the Love of Creative Nonfiction (The Operating System, 2020).